KiwiSaver is a voluntary savings initiative designed to encourage New Zealanders to save for retirement.

 What are the benefits?

 A member tax credit of up to a maximum of $521 per year (the equivalent of $10 per week) for members who are over 18, residing in New Zealand, and not yet entitled to withdraw from KiwiSaver.
-This is paid at 50 cents for each dollar you contribute, so you need to contribute $1,042 per year (the equivalent of $20 per week) to receive the maximum amount.
+This is paid at 50 cents for each dollar you contribute, so you need to contribute at least $1,042.86 per year (the equivalent of $20 per week) to receive the maximum amount.
 For conditions and details go to our member tax credit page.
+(Note that the availability of member tax credits are set by legislation and could be changed or suspended at any time.)

 3% compulsory employer contribution for members who are contributing through their jobs and who are over 18 and not yet entitled to withdraw from KiwiSaver.
 Some employers who are already paying into other eligible superannuation schemes may not be required to contribute to their employees' KiwiSaver accounts.